sudonitish/LittleLemon/README.md

   ```

 ## License
-This project is for educational purposes.
+This project is licensed under the Educational Community License, Version 2.0 (ECL-2.0).
+See the [LICENSE](LICENSE) file for details.

+### Key License Points:
+- Free for educational and non-commercial use only
+- Redistributions must retain the copyright and license
+- No warranty is provided